-• Jan 27 1951 - Cold War: First atomic detonation at the Nevada test site " Forcefully marking the continued importance of the West in the development of nuclear weaponry, the government detonates the first of a series of nuclear bombs at its new Nevada test site.
+• Jan 27 1951 - Cold War: Nuclear Testing At the Nevada Test Site Begins " Forcefully marking the continued importance of the West in the development of nuclear weaponry, the U.S. government detonates the first of a series of nuclear bombs at its new Nevada test site with a one-kiloton bomb dropped on Frenchman Flat.